 12. If you were injured while you were working, but because of the negligence of another person, you may have TWO related, but independent claims.
 Your worker compensation claim and a third party claim.
 It is very important that you fill out the form here: https://www.lni.wa.gov/IPUB/249-008-000.pdf.
 It is also very important that you contact an attorney familiar with both claims processes and the laws that apply to each, so that your recovery can be maximized.
 Free consultations are available, to learn your options.

 FINALLY: IF YOU EVER SEE "NOTICE OF DECISION," "ORDER," OR THE FOLLOWING LANGUAGE ON ANY LETTER YOU RECEIVE...

 "This order becomes final 60 days from the date it is communicated to you unless you do one of the following: File a written request for reconsideration with the Department or file a written appeal with the Board of Industrial Insurance Appeals..."

 ...YOU SHOULD CONTACT A WORKER COMPENSATION ATTORNEY IMMEDIATELY.

 Consultations are free.
 Fees are contingent on success.
 Let's discuss your case in detail.
-Contact McPartland Law Offices today to speak with a workers' compensation lawyer in Moses Lake or Kennewick, WA.
+Contact McPartland Law Offices today to speak with a workers' compensation lawyer in Kennewick, Moses Lake, or Spokane, WA.